 Experiential learning is proven to be a significant factor in preparing students for their future job roles and is one of UTSA’s key strategic initiatives.
 It helps develop marketable job skills that are highly sought after by employers.
 Experiential learning also complements classroom learning and provides students with a glimpse of what their jobs will be like after college.

 In every area of study, Roadrunners have the opportunity to learn actively through academic resources that will prepare them for their career.
 Some of these examples include partnering with local businesses on service-learning projects like in the EPICS program, interning at the state or nation’s capital as either a Legislative Scholar or Archer Fellow, or creating video games that help rehabilitate injured veterans with Gamerz 4 Vets.
-At UTSA, the academic resources available for experiential learning are endless.

 As early as your freshman year at UTSA, students are able to engage in fascinating studies that will let them act upon their curiosity and learn experientially.
 This can involve new approaches for stem cell therapy, creating bone scaffolds, examining the nuances of music theory in health therapy, patenting new technologies and much more.

-Experiential Learning in Action
+Finding Experiential Learning